Habier/php-filtered-file-list/README.md

-# php-filtered-file-lister
+# Listing files for download purposes
-List the files in the current dir, filtering them by extension.
+List the files in the current dir, filtering them by file extension.
+Like: .zip, .rar, etc.